wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 # 25. Hold On to ‘I Am’

 >Self-forgetting is inherent in self-knowing.
 Consciousness and unconsciousness are two aspects of one life.
 They coëxist.
 To know the world you forget the self — to know the self you forget the world.
 What is world after all?
 A collection of memories.
-Cling to one thing that matters: hold on to ‘I Am’ and let go all else.
+Cling to one thing that matters: hold on to ‘I am’ and let go all else.
 This is *sadhana*.

 **Questioner:**&ensp;Are you ever glad or sad?
 Do you know joy and sorrow?